Fiserv/banking-hub/docs/fintechs/KnowYourBusiness.md

 # Know Your Business

-Identity Verification includes a powerful identity verification tool that helps you minimize identity fraud by comparing an applicant's personal identification information against public record databases to flag inconsistencies.
-Identity verification also provides a fast and efficient method for complying with Section 326 of the USA Patriot Act and FACTA Red Flag Rules.
+KYB is a standard due diligence process used by financial institutions and other financial services companies to assess and monitor business customer risk and verify a business customer's identity.

+KYB is a critical process for determining business customer risk and whether the business customer can meet the institution’s requirements to use their services.
+It’s also a legal requirement to comply with Anti-Money Laundering (AML) laws.

-These Know Your  customer (KYC) APIs make it possible to authenticate new customers before they open an account.
-Also, Onboard Advisor API's can be used to validate existing customers and customers accessing accounts through a digital channel.
+These Know Your Business (KYB) APIs make it possible to authenticate new business customers before they open an account.

 **Who is it for:** Developers creating or integrating apps that need a Know Your Business (KYB).

 **How is it used:** Employ these APIs to create or integrate Know You Business applications with public record databases to authenticate a businesses information such as company name, address, phone, articles of incorporation, and beneficial owners.

-**Potential uses:** KYC Apps that provide customer authencation services.
+**Potential uses:** KYB Apps that provide business customer authencation services.

 Begin the integration with following services of Identity Verification domain in API Explorer:
 * Business Name Verification